keptn/lifecycle-toolkit/examples/support/observability/README.md

 The application deployed uses an example of pre-Deployment Evaluation based on prometheus metrics.

-- To install the whole demo, including Keptn-lifecycle-toolkit, execute the following command:
+- To install the whole demo, including Keptn, execute the following command:

   ```shell